free-coffee/Trigger/Trigger/TRIGGER.md

 array of str: names of the argument types.
 These have to be predefined in Trigger.cpp/type_map

 "values":
-array of any: stored values with types in the same order.
+array of str: stored values with types in the same order.
+Included are:
+- "creature": str storing the name of the used creature.
+If the name isn't unique the first in the games creature list is chosen.
+- "point": 2-3 ints storing a point seperated with '_'.
+It is relative to either the character startpiont (on game creation) or the spawnpoint of the Creature or map owning the Trigger.
+- basic (int/short): string converted in code.

 ## Standart applications: